-- (1) fully operational, and - (2) continued acceptance of circuit court bail bonds through Phase IV
+- (1) fully operational, and - (2) continued acceptance of circuit court bail bonds through Phase IV courts are encouraged to do so.

-PHASE V: October 5, 2020, forward
+PHASE V: October 5, 2020, through November 15, 2020

-In Phase V, all courts will resume full operations, including jury trials in criminal and civil case types in the circuit courts.
-To the extent that PHASE V Matters may be handled remotely, courts are encouraged to do so.
+In Phase V, all courts resume full operations, including jury trials in criminal and civil case types in the circuit courts.
+To the extent that PHASE V Matters may be handled remotely,